REVELATION 10 - 11:14

 Jesus stopped his quote right in the middle of the verse.
 The rest of that verse, however, is of weighty import because it goes on to say, and the Lord, whom you seek, shall suddenly come to his Temple.
 These words refer to the time of the end of the Great Tribulation when Christ will return to his temple and begin his earthly reign.
-It seems to me, this is strong evidence that one of the two witnesses here in Revelation 11 is John the Baptist.
-It also seems logical that both of the two witnesses in Revelation 11 would be Messiah‘s two prophesied forerunners, Elijah and John the Baptist.
-Luke 1:17 also links these two prophets together.
+I believe this to be strong evidence that one of the two witnesses of Revelation 11, will be John the Baptist.
+It is logical that the two witnesses of Revelation 11, would be Messiah‘s two scripturally prophesied forerunners ...
+Elijah and John the Baptist.
+Luke 1:17, also links these two prophets together.
 I believe that both of these powerful prophets will be on the scene during the three and a half year Great Tribulation, just prior to the Lord’s Second Coming.
-When they appear, what a dynamic duo these two forerunners of the Messiah will make, aye?
+When they appear, what a dynamic duo these two will make, aye?
 Let's look a bit closer at them.

 In verse three, it says, and I will give power to my two witnesses, and they shall prophesy.
 Clearly, they will be preaching in that day.
 Both Malachi and Isaiah confirm that the Messiah’s forerunners will be preachers.
 Our text says they will prophesy for one thousand two hundred and sixty days (three and a half years), clothed in sackcloth.
 Sackcloth is the ancient Jewish clothing worn for mourning.
 There are many good reasons why these two witnesses will dress that way.
 I can think of a half dozen off the top of my head.
 They will dress in sackcloth because:

 …Thousands of believing Jews and Gentiles will be suffering and dying daily for their faith in Christ.